Skip to content

 }

 supports_mpe and supports_ump are independent and can both be set.
-The CLAP adapter populates the UMP sidecar by converting the inbound MIDI 1.0 stream with midi1_to_ump(); when CLAP ships CLAP_EVENT_MIDI2 the adapter will feed the host's native packets directly with no code change on the plugin side.
+New code may also set node_capabilities.supports_mpe and node_capabilities.supports_ump; effective_capabilities() makes the two declaration styles equivalent.
+The CLAP adapter populates the UMP sidecar by converting the inbound MIDI 1.0 stream with midi1_to_ump() and by appending native CLAP_EVENT_MIDI2 packets when the host sends them.

 MpeVoiceTracker::process(UmpPacket) accepts UMP input in addition to MidiEvent, routing MIDI 2.0 per-note pitch bend (status 0x60) and per-note CC (status 0x00) directly to the matching note rather than via the member-channel cache, so per-note expression stays truly per-note even within the same MPE member channel.